 This app is all about organizing your email inbox to help keep your highest-priority messages in view.
 Using AI, it ranks and filters your emails, moving low-priority ones like newsletters and ‘CC messages to separate folders.
 You’re left with a neat, prioritized inbox focused on the most critical communications.

 This final group of software tries to target your habits and behaviors – helping to provide motivation and discipline to bolster your focus and staying power.
 As productive “hacks”, they offer small, practical strategies for getting stuck into work.
-They’re not for everyone (and some can feel a bit gimmicky and hollow), but some have proved to be highly popular – particularly Pomodoro technique productivity trackers.
+They’re not for everyone (and some can feel a bit gimmicky and hollow), but some have proved to be highly popular – particularly productivity timer.

 This app tackles your procrastination habit with a decidedly firm hand.
 It effectively time-boxes the amount of time you can spend on unproductive websites and apps, locking you out once you’ve reached a set time limit.
 You can even block the entire internet for next-level protection from self-distraction – particularly useful why you’re trying to hone your deep work skills!